Indonesia plane crash search finds remains, debris at sea

 Members of Indonesian National Search and Rescue Agency (BASARNAS) carry body bags containing the remains recovered from the area where a Lion Air passenger jet is suspected to crash, at Tanjung Priok Port in ... more

-Data pinged from the Boeing 737 Max 8 showed erratic speed, altitude and direction in the minutes after takeoff.
-Safety experts cautioned, however, that the data must be checked for accuracy against the plane's so-called black boxes, if they are recovered.

-Specialist ships and a remotely operated underwater vehicle have been deployed to search for the plane's hull and flight recorder.
+JAKARTA, Indonesia (AP) — Rescuers in inflatable boats retrieved human remains, pieces of aircraft and personal belongings from the Java Sea on Monday after a new-generation Boeing jet operated by an Indonesian budget airline crashed minutes after takeoff, killing all 189 people on board.

-Distraught family members struggled to comprehend the sudden loss of loved ones in the crash of a plane with experienced pilots in fine weather.
+Distraught family members struggled to comprehend the sudden loss of loved ones in the crash of the 2-month-old Lion Air plane with experienced pilots in fine weather.

-"This is a very difficult time for our family," said Leo Sihombing, outside a crisis center set up for family members at Jakarta's Soekarno-Hatta airport.

-"We know that it is very unlikely that my cousin is still alive, but no one can provide any certainty or explanation," he said as other family members wept and hugged each other.
+They gathered at crisis centers set up by the authorities at airports, hoping desperately for a miracle.
+But a top search official, citing the condition of the remains recovered, said no survivors are expected.

+The disaster is a setback for Indonesia's airline industry, which just emerged from decadelong bans by the European Union and the U.S. over safety concerns.

 More than 300 people including soldiers, police and fishermen are involved in the grim search, retrieving aircraft debris and personal items such as a crumpled cellphone, ID cards and carry-on bags from the seas northeast of Jakarta.

-Search and Rescue Agency chief Muhammad Syaugi has said he's certain it won't take long to locate the hull of the aircraft and its flight recorders due to the relatively shallow 30 meter (115 foot) depth of the waters where it crashed.
+Search and Rescue Agency chief Muhammad Syaugi said he's certain it won't take long to locate the hull of the aircraft and its black box due to the relatively shallow 25 to 30 meter (100 to 115 foot) depths of the waters it plunged into.
+Three specialized search ships, including one from Singapore, were headed to the crash location.

+The jet, on a 1-hour flight, was carrying 181 passengers, including one child and two babies, and eight crew members.

+Lion Air said there were two foreigners on the plane: one of the pilots, Indian national Bhavye Suneja, and an Italian citizen.